gilokk0/HisensHeroes/README.md

 # Hisen's Heroes
 Ludum Dare 46 Game Jam!

-Play this half hour RPG to save Hisen, keep that world alive.
+Play this half hour RPG to save Hisen, to keep that world alive.

 ### Websites